Oral Health Topics

 - Howard WR.
 Nitrous Oxide in the Dental Environment: Assessing the Risk, Reducing the Exposure.
 JADA 1997;128(3):356-60.

 - National Institute for Occupational Safety and Health.
-NIOSH Alert: Controlling Exposures to Nitrous Oxide During Anesthetic Administration.
-Accessed October 29, 2013.
+Control of Nitrous Oxide in Dental Operatories.
+Accessed August 11, 2015.

 Search JADA for articles related to nitrous oxide